 - internal and external auditing

-Unusually for an accounting and finance master’s you’ll have an opportunity to study international accounting and taxation.
+Unusually for a postgraduate in accounting and finance, you’ll have an opportunity to study international accounting and taxation.
 You’ll learn how a country’s social, economic, legal and political environment determines its tax regulations, and the impact of tax on company behaviours.

 Other current study choices include the rapidly expanding area of corporate governance.
 This will give you an understanding of high profile corporate collapses and financial crisis.
-You can also choose from financial reporting and markets, or accounting and societies.
+You can also choose from reporting and markets, or sustainability accounting.